vt-bekah/Predicting_Movie_Ratings/README.md

 Certain features required modification for model compatibility.
 For instance, encoding and dummy variables were applied to non-numeric values.

 ## Results and Insights:
-The project is still in the configuration phase, but initial findings suggest that director ratings are highly influential in predicting the success of a movie.

 [Tableau Story](https://public.tableau.com/app/profile/ashley.ley/viz/IMDBMovieAnalysis_17011356518300/Story1)